yusufozturk/panther/docs/gitbook/operations/runbooks.md

  Failure Impact
  * Failure of this lambda will mean specific remediations are failing and infrastructure will remain in violation of policy.

-## panther-cognito-custom-message-trigger
-This lambda implements sending password reset emails.

- Failure Impact
- * Failure of this lambda will impact sending password reset emails.

 ## panther-compliance
 This ddb table holds policy violation events for associated resources in the `panther-resources` ddb table.